 So this calculator converts dates of our era into Old Russian (Byzantine) and can be used for mere fun.
-The backconversion is used of dating of chronicles and more complex as it requires context analysis of style used in the chronicle.
+The back conversion is used for the dating of chronicles and more complex as it requires context analysis of the style used in the chronicle.

-The last thing is about months - as the Julan calendar was a basis for an old Russian calendar in early sources there are latinized names of the months, e.g. Junius, Julius, Augustus etc.
+The last thing is about months - since the Julian calendar was a basis for an old Russian calendar, there are Latinized names of the months in early sources, e.g., Junius, Julius, Augustus, etc.

 - • Conversion between metric units of length and old Russian system of measures units of length